aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

 1. If you select the refresh button in the browser a few times, you will see that the response comes randomly from the different VMs in the backend pool of the internal load balancer.

     ![](../media/L4U4-4.png)

+## Review

+In this Lab you performed:
++ Create the virtual network
++ Create backend servers
++ Create the load balancer
++ Create load balancer resources
++ Test the load balancer

 ## You have successfully completed the lab.